Certified Server Validation

 Certified Server Validation (CSV) is a technical method of email authentication intended to fight spam.
 Its focus is the SMTP HELO-identity of mail transfer agents.

+Purpose

 CSV was designed to address the problems of MARID and the ASRG, as defined in detail as the intent of Lightweight MTA Authentication Protocol (LMAP) in an expired ASRG draft.
 As of January 3, 2007, all Internet Drafts have expired and the mailing list has been closed down since there had been no traffic for 6 months.

 Principles of operation

 CSV considers two questions at the start of each SMTP session: